xavierjohn/partial-content-uploads/draft-ietf-partial-content-uploads.md

 # New Partial Content Transfer {#new-transfer}

 The POST method MUST be used to indicate that the client intends to start a new partial content transfer.
-The client MUST send the Content-Disposition header field defined in {{!RFC6266}} to indicate how the origin server should process the content.
-This will provide enough information for the origin server to allocate the required storage space before any content is transferred.
+The client MUST send the Content-Disposition header field defined in {{!RFC6266}} to indicate how the origin server is expected process the content.
+This will provide enough information for the origin server to allocate the requested storage space before any content is transferred.
 This behavior ensures that the origin server has enough storage space and the client is authorized to upload the content.

-If the origin server successfully allocates the required storage, it MUST respond with 201 (Created), including a Location and ETag header field.
-A server MAY elect to return the Allow-Length header field, which indicates maximum allowed length of subsequent partial content.
+If the origin server successfully allocates the necessary storage, it MUST respond with 201 (Created), including a Location and ETag header field.
+A server MAY elect to return the Allow-Length header field, which indicates the maximum allowed length of any subsequent partial content.
 If an origin server refuses to allocate the requested storage (ex: due to policy limit), it MUST respond with 400 (Bad Request).
 It is RECOMMENDED that such a response include problem details as defined in {{!RFC7807}} which explains why the content cannot be allocated.
 When an origin server fails to allocate storage for the resource, then it MUST respond with 507 (Insufficient Storage).
 If the client is not authorized to create the requested resource, the origin server MUST respond with 401 (Unauthorized) if authentication is possible; otherwise, it MUST respond with 403 (Forbidden).

 There is no temporal specification as to how long a client can take to transfer all the content ranges.
 A server MAY choose to implicitly cancel a transfer it deems abandoned due to inactivity after an arbitrary period or after an absolute amount of time has passed.
 It is RECOMMENDED that an origin server which knows when the transfer will be considered canceled return the Sunset header as defined in {{!RFC8594}}, which indicates the cancellation date and time. {{cancel-transfer}} describes how a transfer is explicitly canceled.

 ## The Content-Disposition Header Field

 Content-Disposition is a REQUIRED header field.
 In its absence, the origin server MUST respond with 400 (Bad Request).
-This header field indicates that the origin server should create a new storage resource and of what size.
+This header field indicates that the origin server is to create a new storage resource and of what size.

 ### The Create Disposition Type {#create-disposition-type}

-The disposition type "create" is REQUIRED and is meant to instruct the origin server that it should preallocate the required storage space, but the request itself does not contain a body that is to be written to storage.
+The disposition type "create" is REQUIRED and is meant to instruct the origin server that it SHOULD preallocate the specified storage space, but the request itself does not contain a body that is to be written to storage.

-If a client were to send one of the existing disposition types "inline" or "attachment" to an origin server without a body, it is not clear what action the server should take.
+If a client were to send one of the existing disposition types "inline" or "attachment" to an origin server without a body, it is not clear what action the server MUST take.
 The disposition type "create" expresses a client's expectation that the disposition of the origin server is to create a resource of "size" octets.

 ### Disposition Parameter: 'Size'